FlamerMC/flame-tv-eletron/README.md

 For windows support and more ease use the web version: [https://flamermc.github.io/FlameTV/](https://flamermc.github.io/FlameTV/)
 **THIS APP IS IN ALPHA SO MOST FEATURES MIGHT BE BUGGY!**
 ## How to use/install
-Just paste this into your command line
-Make sure you have wget and unzip (debain/ubuntu: sudo apt-get install unzip | Arch: pacman -S unzip)
+You need these things:
+Ubuntu/Debain

+`sudo apt install wget unzip`

+Arch:

+`sudo pacman -S unzip`

 Run this script in your terminal
 `wget https://raw.githubusercontent.com/FlamerMC/flame-tv-eletron/main/install.sh && bash install.sh`